salbaroudi/30s_Challenge/README.md

 ## Usage:

-Users select a *difficulty level*, and a *timespan* (30s - or 45/60s with handicap), to begin the game.
+Users select a *difficulty level* to begin the game.

-The user must perform a series of calculations in a given time-frame, and arrive at the correct final answer.
+The user must mentally perform a series of calculations in a given time-frame, and arrive at the correct final answer.

+Once done, the user types in the answer and the app verifies it (Success / Fail).

 ## Design and Structure: